-Actor Jussie Smollett charged with filing false police report
+'Empire' actor Jussie Smollett charged with faking racist attack

 Last week, Chicago police questioned two Nigerian brothers recognized from surveillance footage near the scene of the supposed attack, but released them two days later, without charge, in light of what investigators said was new evidence.

-Local TV station CBS Chicago on Wednesday released a videotape it had obtained showing the two brothers buying a red hat and ski masks from a hardware store days before the alleged attack.
+TV station CBS Chicago on Wednesday released a videotape it had obtained showing the two brothers buying a red hat and ski masks from a hardware store days before the alleged attack.

 Chicago police say the charge of filing a false police report carries a maximum sentence of up to three years in prison.